jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_unittest.rst

 .. include:: ../../links.rst

 #################################################################################
-AssertionError: use unittest
+TypeError: use unittest
 #################################################################################

 ----

-I want to use the :ref:`unittest library<another way to write tests>` in the :ref:`assertion_error<what is an assertion?>` project.
+I want to use the :ref:`unittest library<another way to write tests>` in the :ref:`type_error<what is an assertion?>` project.

 ----